jun9303/jun9303.github.io/_pages/about_me.md

 ### FELLOWSHIPS

+- **Postdoctral Fellowship** from *Center for Turbulence Research* at *Stanford University*, Oct.
+2024 - Sep.
+2025
+  + Academic and financial supports for research on turbulence
 - **Departmental Graduate Fellowship** from *College of Engineering* at *University of California, Berkeley*, Aug.
 2023 - Dec.
 2023
   + Selective departmental award offering stipends with full tuition and fee waivers
 - **[Overseas Ph.D.
 Scholarship](http://www.taekwanggroup.co.kr/homepage/eng/iljuFoundationIntro.do)** from *Ilju Academy and Culture Foundation*, Aug.
 2019 - Jul.
 2023